 The idea is that you will subconsciously link sounds with actions so that when you make a mistake it will "sound wrong".

-To enable Audio cues:
+To enable Audio cues click:

-1. Click: File→Options→
+File→Options→

 Ease of Access→

 Feedback options→

-Provide Feedback with sound.
+Provide feedback with sound.

 You are also able to choose between two different Sound Schemes.